Ovundiano/Adapted-Mind/README.md

  ### COMPATIBILITY:

-  - The app was tested on the following browsers: Chrome, Firefox and Edge:
+  - In order to confirm the correct functionality and appearance across devices, the website was tested on the following browsers: Chrome, Firefox and Microsoft Edge.

     - Chrome: